mhetacc/RuntimesConcurrencyDistribution/misc/report.md

 By "bottom-up" we mean a "code-first" approach, i.e. instead of making the graphical elements first and then going down-to-code as-need for scripting, we want to start from the code in order to create the graphical components. \
 This should facilitate the development process since we will "implant" the UI on our Raft elements which are, and should be, the better part of the project both in term of lines of code and complexity.

-Theese conditions (for engines and languages) are both complementary and exclusive: if a language (eg Go) has a built-in image processing tool (eg Go's *image* module) a game engine might not be necessary.
+These conditions (for engines and languages) are both complementary and exclusive: if a language (eg Go) has a built-in image processing tool (eg Go's *image* module) a game engine might not be necessary.

 ## Technology